teamblitz/Blitz-Training/Ideas.md

 # Ideas

-4 Common Rules of Robotics

-1. Imitate the Best, Invent the Rest
-2. It's probably been done before
-3. KISS - Keep it Sane and Simple
-4. If it ain't broke, don't fix it (this saying is not meant to be a blanket rule against progress; it specifically warns against "changing" something that is already functional without a clear benefit, not against innovation in areas that are truly broken or inefficient)

 ## Knowledge Base

 I think this [LYNK Library of Knowledge](https://docs.lynkrobotics.org/programming/index.html) is a good example of what we can setup.